Yangtze River By The Hudson Bay

 Water of Life Hospital <生命活水医院> in 2016 - Nearly 100 Years

-Left Photo: The original stairway in East Wing right inside the side door.
+Left Photo: The original stairway in the East Wing, right inside the side door.

 Right Photo: A cafeteria named "活水人餐厅" (Meaning: Cafeteria for People of Water of Life) by the outer side of East Wing – sandwiched by another building.